axmachado/simplepos/README.md

 CloudWalk® company had a very interesting idea about software development to POS terminals:

-    Let's create a domain specific language to hide the complexity of the terminal hardware and development environment and make the development easyer for our customers.
+> Let's create a domain specific language to hide the complexity
+> of the terminal hardware and development environment and make
+> the development easier for our customers.

 But, when they implemented it, they came out with the not so interesting [POSXML](https://docs.cloudwalk.io/en/posxml/structure) language.